If your team uses Jira Service Management (JSM) for support or IT, you’ve probably had this thought before: "Is it time to add another Jira agent?"

 -

-Let’s look at the official Jira Service Management Cloud plans to see how it works.
+Let's look at the Jira Service Management Cloud plans to see the value each provides.

-Note: Prices are based on annual billing and can change.
-It’s always a good idea to check the official Atlassian pricing page for the current numbers.
+Note: Prices are based on annual billing.
+It's always a good idea to check the official Atlassian pricing page for the most current information.

 This video explains how Jira's virtual agents work to deflect common tickets, augmenting the work of a human Jira agent.